You shall not bear false witness against your neighbor.

 If you have perpetrated this lie on your children, it is time you reconsider and commit to speaking truth—especially to your precious children.
 Children are to be valued, and it is important not to treat them as an exception to God’s law against lying!

-To view a video commentary on one man’s personal experience with finding out the truth about the Christmas celebration, watch “50 Years Without Christmas.”
+For one man’s personal experience with finding out the truth about the Christmas celebration, see “50 Years Without Christmas.”